Skip to main content

 Q&T: Questions Without Answers only Truth

 We all come to a point in our lives when we question God.
-Questions come in all different forms based on the situation we find ourselves in.
-I know there have been many moments in my life when I questioned God's plan especially when it seemed to make no sense.
+Questions come in many forms depending on the situation we find ourselves in.
+I know there have been many moments in my life when I questioned God's plan, especially when it seemed to make no sense.

 Question 1: When?

 Truth: God's timing is not our timing.
-Be patient in waiting for His even when its difficult is whats important.
+Be patient in waiting for Him, even when it's difficult; that's what's important.

 Question 2: How?